ZorroGuadaPavos/terraform-lambda-api-container/README.md

 If you're having issues with the backend configuration:

-1. Ensure your AWS credentials have access to the S3 bucket specified in the config files
+1. Ensure your AWS credentials have access to the S3 bucket specified in the backend configuration
 2. Verify that the bucket exists in the specified region
-3. Check for typos in the bucket name, key, or region in your config files
+3. Check for typos in the bucket name, key, or region

 ## Cleanup